ianwremmel/data/README.md

 the default Node `AssertionError`) or generated code are instance of `BaseDataLibraryError`, which is a subclass of `Error`.
 Rethrown errors always have a `cause` property that is the original error.

+# Potential Costs

+In general, any AWS resources genreated by this library will generate costs in the fractions of cents unless you hit scale.
+There are, however, a few sets of resources that will rack of costs faster initially (though, plateau, quickly as well).

+-   Each CDC directive will induce the creation of a KMS key, which costs
+    $1/month.
+This cannot be avoided without disabling encryption entirely because there doesn't appear to be any way to grant EventBridge permission to use the AWS-managed default key.
+-   A number of CloudWatch alarms are provisioned for each Lambda (depending on its type).
+You should definitely enable these alarms in production, but by default they're disabled unless the Parameter `CreateChangeDataCaptureAlarms` is set.
+Each alarm costs $0.20/month and there are around 5 alarms per Lambda.

 ## Change Data Capture